Jana Partners calls for strategic review, possible sale at Frontier Communications -letter

 The company's depressed valuation and strong position in the fiber broadband sector would make it an attractive asset for wireless carriers and private equity-owned assets in the sector, as well as for infrastructure and private equity funds, Jana said in October when it unveiled the new stake at a conference.

-Frontier's stock price has climbed since Jana publicly began pushing for change, but it remains down 8% for the year to date, trading at $23.24 on Monday.
+Frontier's stock price has climbed since Jana publicly began pushing for change, but it remains down 6% for the year to date.
+It closed trading up nearly 6% on Monday at $23.65 on Monday.

 Wall Street analysts see potential in the company, with the median analyst price target at approximately $33.